djepar/CoursGenInfo/web-dev/Meta/MetaReact/reactNotes.md

 ## Observing state

 `const [date, setDate] = React.useState(new Date());`

-Where is the date is where we can __access date state__ and the setDate is where we __update state__.
+Date is where we can __access date state__ and setDate is where we __update state__.

 ## Managing state
 "Lifting state up is about cutting the state from the child component and moving it to the parent component's code, with the intent of making the state available in sibling components".

 ## Prop drilling
-"A situation where you are passing data form a parent to a child component, then to a grand child component, and so on, until it reaches a more distant component further down the component tree, where this data is required."
+"A situation where you are passing data from a parent to a child component, then to a grand child component, and so on, until it reaches a more distant component further down the component tree, where this data is required."

 "The more layers there are, the more repetitive and unnecessary this feels."

 ## React state management
 Context API is easier then Prop drilling.
-To put in place a Context APi, it's require a Context Provider ("component that store the state") which will be use by Context Consumer ("Component that will use the state")
+To put in place a Context API requires a Context Provider ("component that store the state") which will be use by a Context Consumer ("Component that will use the state")

 For help wiht immutable variable in Rect : https://github.com/immerjs/immer and https://github.com/kolodny/immutability-helper